 As you use your computer the registry is being accessed and the registry soon becomes bloated with entries that point to non-existent items.
 This, of course, can slow your computer down but there are a number of freeware registry tools that can help.
 Glary Registry Repair and Wise Registry Cleaner 3 will help remove redundant entries.
 Always remember to back up your registry before making any changes.
 The software should be able to do this for you.

-As all software uses temporary files at some point whether it is to extract files into a temporary folder before installation or saving temporary back-ups of files in case of a system crash.
+As all software uses temporary files at some point whether it is to extract files into a temporary folder before installation or save temporary back-ups of files in case of a system crash.
 These files soon mount up and take up invaluable space on your hard drive.
 Advanced Disk Cleaner 5 and Wise Disk Cleaner 3 are independent cleaning tools that will search your computer for junk.

 Optimise your hard disk by moving data together.
 Defragmenting can be quite a lengthy process and the built-in Windows tools are not known for their performance.
 Smart Defrag and Auslogics Disk Defrag are both freeware that gets your hard disks back into shape.